Preserving the History of the City of Bluefield

 This driving tour showcases mostly the 1920's and 1930's architecture of Colonial Revival and Neo-Classical design found in the Country Club Hill and Oakhurst Avenue areas of Bluefield.
 The city of Bluefield boasts possibly the largest concentration of Neo-Classical Colonial Revival homes in the state of West Virginia.

-Nine of these markers are placed in the residential historic districts of Bluefield.
+Nine of these markers, like the one pictured above, are placed in the residential historic districts of Bluefield.
 The Bluefield seal is located at the top of the markers.

 Many homes in the historic district have similar plaques stating that they are on the National Register of Historic Places by the United States Department of the Interior.